Chart Color Schemes

 Katherine East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Katherine East, as evaluated at the latest Census, comprised 83.7% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NT's 77.7% houses and 22.3% other dwellings.
-Home ownership in Katherine East was at 12.2%, with the remaining dwellings either mortgaged (25.1%) or rented (62.7%).
-The median monthly mortgage repayment was $1,517, below Non-Metro NT's average of $1,615.
-The median weekly rent figure was $350, compared to Non-Metro NT's $178.
+In Katherine East, as recorded in the latest Census, 83.7% of dwellings were houses while 16.3% consisted of other types such as semi-detached homes and apartments.
+This is compared to Non-Metro NT's figures of 77.7% houses and 22.3% other dwellings.
+Home ownership in Katherine East stood at 12.2%, with mortgaged properties at 25.1% and rented ones at 62.7%.
+The median monthly mortgage repayment was $1,517, lower than Non-Metro NT's average of $1,615.
+Weekly rent median in Katherine East was recorded at $350, compared to Non-Metro NT's figure of $178.
 Nationally, Katherine East's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing